 - 1 can (15 ounces) pinto beans, rinsed and drained

 - 1 can (15 ounces) black beans, rinsed and drained

 - 1 can (14-1/2 ounces) fire-roasted crushed tomatoes

 - Shredded cheddar cheese, optional

 - In a 6-qt. stockpot, heat oil over medium-high heat.
-Add onions, celery and green pepper; cook and stir 6-8 minutes or until crisp-tender.
+Add onions, celery and green pepper; cook and stir until crisp-tender, 6-8 minutes.
 Add tomato paste, garlic and seasonings; cook 2 minutes longer.

 - Stir in remaining ingredients.
 Bring to a boil.
-Reduce heat; simmer, uncovered, 20-25 minutes or until thickened and bulgur is tender, stirring occasionally.
+Reduce heat; simmer, uncovered, until thickened and bulgur is tender, 20-25 minutes, stirring occasionally.
 If desired, serve with cheese.

 Nutrition Facts1-3/4 cups: 301 calories, 4g fat (1g saturated fat), 0 cholesterol, 1348mg sodium, 54g carbohydrate (11g sugars, 12g fiber), 13g protein.